 Transfer applicants need to be at the junior level, that is, have taken college level coursework amounting to 90-130 quarter (60-90 semester) units of credit.
 UCLA gives preference to students transferring from California community colleges, including international students.
 Historically, over 80% of admitted international transfers were attending a California community college when they applied.

 Transcripts and Official Records

 UCLA requires records from all secondary schools attended, showing subjects taken and grades received as well as any national or government certificates earned.
 Documents of all college or university coursework must also be sent in the original language, along with English translations.
 Do not send these documents now.
 If you apply and are admitted to UCLA, your admission packet will contain instructions on how to send your original records to us.

 English language proficiency is critical to your success at UCLA.
-Applicants whose first language, or language of instruction for at least the last three years, is not English, are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing Service (IELTS).
+Applicants whose first language, or language of instruction for at least the last three years, is not English, are required to take the Test of English as a Foreign Language (TOEFL), the International English Language Testing Service (IELTS) or the Duolingo English Test (Fall 2021 only).

 - Test of English as a